"When I think of all the fools I've been, it's a wonder that I've sailed this many miles." -Guy Clark

 10:00 round Ware Point and sail onto Onanccok Creek.
 Round up and raise double reefed main.
 Sailing close-hauled on the creek and make a few tacks into the wind.
 Near East Point fall off and the channel turns east southeast.

-Good wind on the stern and making 5.2 as we follow the gentle curves in the creek.
+Good wind on the starboard quarter and making 5.2 on calm water as we follow the gentle curves in the creek.
 11:10 Onancock Wharf in sight.
 11:15 sails down and motoring to the dock.

 Tie up and pay for two nights at the slip, I check my phone to see a text from Hannah with a photograph of SPARTINA sailing up the creek.
 I text back "are you in town?".
 She replies that the photo was shot by a friend's brother, who sent the photo to his brother knowing that he likes sailboats.
 The brother sent the photo to Hannah, knowing she likes boats too.
 Hannah see the photo, says "I know that guy."
 It's a small world on the Eastern Shore.